Visitors Guide T

 There is a 12.5% tax on accommodation, food and drinks (VAGST).

 Tele in Samoan means ‘much’.
 So would a Samoan Elvis impersonator finish his set by saying “Fa’afetai tele, fa’afetai tele”?
-Sorry.
-Elvis has now left the fale…
+Thank you very much, thank you very much… Oops, as you were, Elvis has now left the fale…

 Resorts offer international telephone dialing (can be expensive) and Samotel on Beach Road in Apia offers fax, stamps and pay phone services (phone cards).
 Mobile telephony is analogue so global roaming doesn’t work for most international phones.
 You can hire an analogue phone where you are given a number and calls are charged to your credit card.
 The international access code is simply 0.
 For people at home wanting to contact you the country code for Samoa is 685.
 There are around nine Internet cafes in Apia now so email is accessible and affordable.